 Omnichannel management is all the rage and, increasingly, call centers manage queues not just for voice, but for email, chat and SMS.
 What price blending now – and is it still relevant?

 Well, some call center activities are undoubtedly siloed and agents will be focusing on just one activity, be it chat, outbound voice or email.
-That’s OK for some – but in the call center of tomorrow supervisors will want multi-skilled agents who can handle all media types to respond to shifts in the patterns of communications.
+That’s OK for some – but in the call center of tomorrow supervisors will want multi-skilled agents who can handle all media channels to respond to shifts in the patterns of communications.
 The customer will be king and will dictate how the call center responds to him.

 Not only will agents have wider skills but crucially, call centers can’t rely on siloed media channels any more.
 Depending on workloads there will be growing demand to shift agents around to keep SLAs in check and make sure that customer response times are managed properly.